Mad Max: Fury Road: Plot

-After the storm, Max finds Furiosa repairing the Rig, accompanied by Joe's wives: Toast, Capable, the Dag, Cheedo, and Angharad, the last of whom is heavily pregnant with Joe's child.
-Max tries to steal the Rig, but he does not know the code to bypass the kill switches, so he begrudgingly joins up with Furiosa and the wives.
-Nux boards the Rig as it leaves and attempts to kill Furiosa.
-He is overcome and thrown out, and Joe's army picks him up when they pass by.
-Furiosa drives through a canyon controlled by a biker gang, having arranged to trade fuel for her safe passage, but the gang turns on her when they spot an army approaching, forcing her to flee.
-The bikers detonate the canyon walls to block Joe and then pursue the Rig, only stopping when the fuel pod explodes.
-Joe drives over the blockade in a monster truck and catches up with the Rig, allowing Nux to board and attack Furiosa again, but he trips before reaching the cab.
-While helping Max, Angharad falls off the Rig and is fatally run over by Joe, who temporarily halts his pursuit.
+After the sandstorm, Max catches Furiosa repairing the Rig, accompanied by Joe's "wives": Toast, Capable, Cheedo, the Dag, and Angharad, the latter two being pregnant with Joe's children.
+Max fights and subdues Furiosa, but her engine kill switch prevents him from stealing the Rig.
+Max begrudgingly agrees to help Furiosa's group escape Joe's wrath.
+Nux sneaks onto the Rig and attempts to kill Furiosa, but the women overpower him and throw Nux out.
+Nux rejoins Joe's army when it catches up.
+Furiosa drives through a canyon controlled by a biker gang, having prearranged to trade petrol for safe passage.
+The bikers betray her when they spot Joe's army approaching, forcing her to flee.

-Capable finds Nux hiding in the Rig and consoles him as he laments his failure.
-After dark, Furiosa and Max slow Joe's forces with mines set in swampland, but Joe's ally, the Bullet Farmer, continues to pursue.
-The Rig gets stuck, and Nux emerges from hiding to help free it, joining the crew.
-Furiosa blinds the approaching Bullet Farmer, and Max confronts him and returns with guns and ammunition.
-In the morning, Furiosa explains to Max that the "Green Place" to which they are escaping is an idyllic land she remembers from her childhood.
-She recognises a familiar landmark and shouts out her history and clan affiliation to a woman on top.
-The woman summons her all-female clan, the Vuvalini, who recognise Furiosa as one of their own who was kidnapped as a child.
-Furiosa is devastated to learn that the swampland from the previous night was the Green Place, which is now uninhabitable, and there are only seven Vuvalini left.
-The group, less Max, begins to ride across an immense salt flat, hoping to find a new home.

-After seeing a vision of a child he failed to save, Max catches up and convinces the others to return the way they came and take the undefended Citadel, which has ample water and crops.
-They meet Joe's forces and engage in battle.
-Five Vuvalini and many members of Joe's forces are killed, and Toast is captured.
-As they approach the canyon, Joe gets in front of the Rig to slow it.
-While Max fights Joe's large adult son, Rictus Erectus, Furiosa, though seriously wounded, goes to save Toast and kills Joe.
-The surviving brides and Vuvalini cross over to Joe's vehicle, and Nux sacrifices himself by wrecking the Rig to block the canyon, killing Rictus.
+The bikers detonate the canyon walls to block Joe and pursue the Rig as Max and Furiosa fend them off.
+Joe drives over the blockade in a monster truck and catches up with the Rig.
+He sends Nux to carjack the Rig, but Nux stumbles and drops his weapon, to Joe's disgust.
+While helping Max, Angharad falls off the Rig, and Joe fatally runs her over.
+Capable finds Nux hiding in the Rig and consoles him.
+At night, Furiosa and Max drive through a swamp and get stuck in the mud.
+They slow Joe's forces with landmines, but the Bullet Farmer continues the pursuit in his ATV.
+Furiosa and Max work together to blind the Bullet Farmer and disable his ATV.
+Moved by Capable's compassion, Nux joins the group and helps get the Rig moving again.

+In the morning, Furiosa tells Max that her group is escaping to a "Green Place", the bountiful land where she grew up before being kidnapped and brought to the Citadel.
+She spots a Green Place watchtower and identifies herself to the woman at top who summons their matriarchal clan called the Vuvalini.
+The Vuvalini recognise Furiosa as one of their own but inform a devastated Furiosa that the Green Place was the now-uninhabitable swamp from the previous night and that only seven Vuvalini are left.
+The group decides to ride across an immense salt flat, hoping to find a new home on the other side.
+Max goes his own way.
+After seeing a vision of the child he was unable to save, Max catches up with the group and convinces them to return to the Citadel since they do not know what lies beyond the salt flat, but do know that the now-undefended Citadel has ample water and crops.

+Joe intercepts them, and in the ensuing battle, five Vuvalini are killed, Toast is captured, and Furiosa is severely wounded.
+Joe overtakes the Rig as they approach the canyon.
+While Max fights Joe's son and enforcer Rictus, Furiosa boards Joe's truck to rescue Toast, who distracts Joe, allowing Furiosa to kill him.
+The remnants of the group drive Joe's truck back to the Citadel, while Nux sacrifices himself by wrecking the Rig to block the canyon behind them, killing Rictus.
 Max transfuses his blood to Furiosa, saving her life.

-Back at the Citadel, the people rejoice upon learning of Joe's death and tear his corpse to pieces.
-As Max's companions are lifted in triumph to Joe's cliffside fortress, Max exchanges a glance with Furiosa and disappears into the crowd.
+Back at the Citadel, the people rejoice upon learning of Joe's death.
+As Max's companions are lifted to Joe's cliffside fortress, Max and Furiosa glance at each other before Max disappears into the crowd.